Luna Mighty Mini Display for BBSHD and BBS02 (upgraded 500c)

 We believe real estate on your bike is your most precious valuable commodity.

-Cleverly designed to include the most important information in a completely compact size, this is Luna's first single piece display (integrated buttons) that fits perfectly on one side of your handlebars (which typically is starving for real estate).
+Cleverly designed to include the most important information in a completely compact size, this is Luna's first single piece display (integrated buttons) that fits perfectly on one side of your handlebars.

 This is a newer and smaller version of our popular 750c display (see it here), and because of its extremely small footprint, it can be creatively mounted anywhere you can think of (though Luna highly recommends the left side).